bioinfo-core-BGU/neatseq-flow/docs/source/Add_new_modules.rst

 Introduction
 ================

+In NeatSeq-Flow, the workflow parameter file describes the steps to be perfomred in the workflow.
+Each step involves executing a command-line program on the file types managed by the workflow.
+The description of each step is in the form of a YAML-format block defining the program to be used and the arguments that should be passed tp the program.
+Occasionally, steps include executing further, downstream analyses following execution of the main program.
+The definition block is concise and readable in that much of the nuts-and-bolts of data input and output are managed behind the scenes in the step **Module**.

-In order to incorporate in a wrokflow analysis programs which do not yet have modules, one can proceed in two ways:
+However, often no module exists for a program we would like to include in our workflow.
+In order to incorporate analysis programs which do not yet have modules, one can proceed in two ways:

-1. **Use the generic module**
+1. **Use one of the generic modules**

    This method is preferable for quickly getting a working workflow without the need to create a new module for the program.
 However, it requires the specification of several additional parameters in the workflow design step, and is less recommended for programs that are planned to be re-used many times, in different scenarios, in the future.